m4ryjo/LDART/Betula_analysis/README.md

 ## Introduction

-In this study, we focus on two key effect measures that address truncation by death under hypothetical interventions:
+For the analyses of the Betula data, we focus on two key effect measures that address truncation by death under hypothetical interventions:

 -   **PCIE (Partly Conditional Intervention Effect)** Partly conditional